-My favorite part of the buildup is a scene with Rei, where we get to see an event from his past; this is how he met Izumi’s father and it explains why Rei is so loyal to the Sena family.
+My favorite part of the buildup is a scene with Rei, where we get to see an event from his past.
+It shows how he met Izumi’s father and it explains why Rei is so loyal to the Sena family.
 While this may have been a relatively short flashback scene for Rei, it conveyed just enough for the audience to understand Rei and his devotion to the family.

 The episode ends with Izumi making his debut.
 Since I saw they had him dress up as the girl from the Happy Wedding commercial, I had thought the series was going in the direction of having Izumi make his debut and building his career as a girl.
 I know this is going to be a “spoiler,” but I’m glad to see that I was also wrong about that assumption.

-From what I’ve seen, there’s apparently only supposed to be10 episodes; this means there’s only going to be two episodes that focus on Izumi and his show business career.
-I’m afraid that the ending for this series may not be very satisfactoriy, because I’m afraid the story may end up being rushed after it progresses naturally up to this point.
+From what I’ve seen, there’s apparently only supposed to be 10 episodes.
+This means there’s only going to be two episodes that focus on Izumi and his show business career.
+I’m afraid that the ending for this series may not be very satisfactory, because I’m afraid the story may end up being rushed after it progressed naturally up to this point.
 I’ll keep watching and I hope the series will prove me wrong.

 Additional posts about Love Stage!!: